Photo via Unsplash

 - Make sure everyone is on the same page before the trip.
 Discuss thoroughly what your nanny's schedule and roles will be and make sure everyone agrees to the compensation and working conditions.
 In fact, travel compensation should already be covered in your contract, but it's important to go over it again to make sure there is no confusion.
 Communication is key.
 If you expect your nanny to share a room with the kids, you need to ask them beforehand if that's okay.
 Your nanny might not want to do that and it's their right to say no. Many nannies do not find it to be worth the money to not have a private space to comfortably recharge, so they simply refuse to travel if they won't have their own room.
 Another important thing to thoroughly discuss is when your nanny is on the clock and when they are off.
 Traveling with a family can be tricky, as the nanny's downtime may often be intermingled with the family, and if the parents haven't explicitly said the nanny is off the clock and not being paid, the nanny may not realize that and feel like they have to help out.
 Clearly let your nanny know each day the hours they are working and when they are relieved of their duties.
 Do not assume anything and treat your nanny how you would like to be treated if you were in their position.

 So parents everywhere, please...I beg you...shift your mentality.
 Your family vacation is not a vacation for your nanny.
 Put yourself in your nanny's shoes and really think about what you're offering.
-And nannies, please stop agreeing to traveling without proper compensation.
+And nannies, please stop agreeing to travel without proper compensation.
 Just say no. It's amazing how empowered you'll feel when you do.